 The ultimate question being asked now is whether the addition and proliferation of things like blogging and social media posts are enriching the journalistic landscape or, as many analysts and members of the general public fear, muddying the waters so much that some people don’t feel like they can trust any information at all anymore.

 This idea that the news has become less reliable now that it’s spread out amongst so many obscure online outlets is one that has its merits.
 A number of studies have been conducted with findings that suggest a move away from fact-, context-, and event-based reporting since the year 2000.
 More and more in the modern era of reporting, stories have taken a turn to the flashy and eye-grabbing, and this makes sense when you think about the nature of the internet itself.
 There’s always so much information being thrown at you at any given point in time, making it impossible for a story to gain any traction if it doesn’t have some kind of a hook; and more and more, these hooks have to pull out all the stops.

 The only problem is sometimes these flashy headlines and buzzwordy articles come at the expense of factual news reporting.

 One notable feature about online news reporting is the shift away from the true root of social and political issues and focusing, rather, on key people and events.
-This technique of grabbing readers’ attention can often have the unwanted side-effect of distorting a person’s perception of what’s truly going on with the issues being discussed.
+This technique of grabbing readers’ attention with polarizing topics such as political parties, sustainability, and gun reform, can often have the unwanted side-effect of distorting a person’s perception of what’s truly going on with the issues being discussed.

 TV and the News